IceWhaleTech/ZimaDocs/source/docs/Universal-third-party-system-installation-tutorial.md

 ---
-title: Universal-third-party-system-installation.md
+title: Universal Third-party System Installation
 typora-root-url: ..
 ---
 ## Reason

-**There are many users who do not know how to install the system after we have downloaded it.
+**Many users do not know how to install the system after we have downloaded it.
 Do not know the clear installation steps, etc. This article will help users to solve the problem of installing the system**

-## Universal production mirror
+## Universal Production Mirror

 **What you need to do on your computer to prepare.**
 - Download and install [balenaEtcher](https://www.balena.io/etcher/) on your computer